beckdac/uArm/README.md

 LiteArm / uArm firmware for the MicroView + esp8266 enabled control board: https://github.com/beckdac/uArm-MicroView-esp8266

 Supports nunchuk control mode where a Wii Nunchuk conneted via I2C can be used to control the arm.
-Enabled with the M576 commonad or pushing and holding Z-until the display changess and disabled by sending the M576 command again or hitting the Z-button on the Nunchuk.
+* Enabled with the M576 command
+* Disabled by sending the M576 command again or hitting the Z-button on the Nunchuk
+* The X direction on the analog thumbstick controls the rotation of the base
+* The Y direction on the analog stick controls the L or R servo depending on the state of the C-button.

 ```
 /*